-Please clean up and dispose of all food waste, beverage containers, wrappers, etc. in a designated waste bin when you leave.
+Please clean up and dispose of all trash, including beverage containers, in a designated waste bin when you leave.
 Spaces should be left clean.
 Notify Library staff of any spills.

 Providing a clean and pest-free environment is an important part of the Library’s preservation program.